The fundamentals of VAT in the UAE

 When can I apply a profit margin scheme in the UAE?

-If you are VAT-registered in the UAE, you may apply profit margin scheme if you purchased your goods from a person who is not VAT registered, or from a taxable person that has already adopted the profit margin scheme in their business and did not already recover the input tax.
+If you are VAT-registered in the UAE, you may apply the profit margin scheme if you purchased your goods from a person who is not VAT-registered, or from a taxable person who has already adopted the profit margin scheme in their business and did not recover the input tax.

 What documents do I need to apply for the profit margin scheme under VAT in the UAE?